bgeorge11/ml-unit-test-demo/README.md

 2. JSONDataOperationsTest2.java --> Loading json files using Java APIs
 3. XMLDataOperationsTest3.java --> Loading xml files using Java APIs
 4. BinaryLoadTest2.java --> Loading binary files (images) using Java APIs
-5. POJOWriteTest5.java <br>
+5. POJOOperationsTest5.java <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;doJacksonOperationsTest --> Loading json documents as POJO writes using Jackson <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;doJAXBOperationsTest --> Loading xml documents as POJO writes using Jackson
 6. SpringDataOperationsTest4.java --> Loading data with Spring Data Extension for MarkLogic
 7. SemanticsDataOperationsTest3.java --> Load and read Graph data (TTL format files are loaded).
 Executes SPARQL query on triples.
 8. SemanticsDataOperationsTest4.java
 		doGraphDataOperations --> Create a graph of triples, ontology, query with inferencing using RDFS and OWL HORST, OWL HORST FULL rulesets.
 Also demonstrates OWL sameAs relationship.
-9. JSONDataMovementSDKOperationsTest4.java -->  Loads JSON documents using data movement SDK (DMSDK)
+9. JSONDMSDKOperationsTest4.java -->  Loads JSON documents using data movement SDK (DMSDK)
-10. CSVDataMovementSDKOperationsTest5.java --> Loads a CSV document, convert to JSON document (one row is one document) and loads to Marklogic using Data movement SDK (DMSDK)
+10. CSVDMSDKOperationsTest5.java --> Loads a CSV document, convert to JSON document (one row is one document) and loads to Marklogic using Data movement SDK (DMSDK)
 11. JSONPatchDataOperationsTest5.java --> Load JSON files and patch with a POJO (uses insertFragment, PatchBuilder)
 12. QueryOptionsOperationsTest5.java --> Test with different Query options.
 13. PartialExtractOperationsTest5.java --> Extract portions of a document using query options including installation of query options.
 14. POJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using POJORepository.
 15. CustomPOJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using a custom implementation of POJORepository.
 Also demonstrates adding metadata and properties to the document added using POJORepository.
 The validation is done by querying by metadata value using options.
 16. RowManagerOperationsTest5.java --> Optic API usage demonstration.
 Few JSON documents are added, path range indexes are added.
 Then a relational view is created using Optic APIs.
+17. AlertingOperationsTest3.java --> Creates a rule and matches a transient document against that rule.
+(Alerting capability illustration)